google/VoltAir/doc/src/main/Main.md

 **************************************************

-## <a name="15"></a> What is the VoltAir Engine, and can it really be used as a game engine?
+## <a name="15"></a> What is the VoltAir Engine, and is it really a game engine?

-TODO: Insert something here.
+As we developed the code, we made an effort to separate out the code that was not specific to the VoltAir game itself.
+This code is found in the `Engine` directory.
+For instance, [Camera][], [Actor][], [Body][], [Logic][], etc. are all defined in `Engine`, as is the [main QML item][Main] for the game.
+By contrast, items and classes such as [Asteroid][], [Orb][], [Snowflake][], and [Ui][] are defined elsewhere, as these are objects unique to VoltAir-specific.

+The [VoltAir Engine][VoltAirEngine] can be thought of as a game engine in that it provides an infrastructure for building at least a certain class of games.
+A full game engine, however, is more robust than what the VoltAir Engine provides.
+One can consider it an engine only to the extent that its engine qualities can be factored out and used for games other than VoltAir.
+If one were to do this, though, they may quickly run into its limitations and find that additional functionality would need to be added.

 **************************************************